to Experience New York City

 shopping streets.
 New Yorkers call it the Miracle Mile.

-Be sure to go into the lobby of the Trump Tower,
+Go into the lobby of the Trump Tower,

 and then down to the lower level.
 There you can buy Trump ice cream